ishukhanchi/BlogApp/README.md

 Steps to setup:

     Clone the repository. git clone https://github.com/ishukhanchi/BlogApp.git
     Change directory to repository. cd BlogApp
     Run the shell script run to setup and run the server locally. ./run.
 It will setup a virtual environment, install requirements and run the server.
-    To stop serving the website press ctrl+c.
+    To stop serving the website, press ctrl+c.
     If you want to again run the server, use the run script again, it won't setup virtual environment again and install requirements.

 To modify the code: